Please enable JavaScript to ensure auto alt text generation works properly

 • Resume parsing that extracts structured candidate data automatically

-• Knockout filters that eliminate unqualified applicants instantly
+• Knockout filters that flag applicants who don't meet minimum requirements

 • ATS integrations for seamless workflow management